Jump to:

 TendonitisRepetitive activity of one specific movementTenderness over the tendon with finger or wrist motionRest, ice, limitation of repetitive action, and NSAIDsAs tolerated

-Stress FractureRepetitive activity that overcomes the strength of the bones and leads to small fracturesPain with activity, most commonly seen in the lower extremities (i.e., from running, jumping)Radiographic imaging and nutritional evaluation; treated with rest and possible splinting/castingOnce fractures have fully healed following a time period of rest and cessation of offending activity
+Stress FractureRepetitive activity that overcomes the strength of the bones and leads to small fracturesPain with activity, most commonly seen in the lower extremities (e.g. from running, jumping)Radiographic imaging and nutritional evaluation; treated with rest and possible splinting/castingOnce fractures have fully healed following a time period of rest and cessation of offending activity

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)